-In relation to the sentences in 1-23, make the following assumptions.
-In 1 doing is a verb which has a null subject and the complement what; in 2 want is a verb which has a null subject and the complement bye-byes; in 3 go is a verb which has the subject Mummy and the complement shops; in 4 have is a verb which has the subject me and the complement yoghurt; in 5 doing is a verb which has the subject Daddy, and its complement is a null counterpart of what; in 6 think is a verb with a null subject and its complement is Teddy sleeping (with Teddy serving as the subject of the verb sleeping); in 7, having is a verb which has the subject me and the complement what; in 8 no is a negative particle which has the complement me have fish (assume that no is the kind of word which doesn't have a subject), and have is a verb which has the subject me and the complement fish; in 9 gone is a verb which has the subject Daddy and the complement where; in 10 gone is a verb which has a null subject and the complement office; in 11 want is a verb which has a null subject and the complement where; in 12 have is a verb which has the subject Teddy and the complement where; in 14 go is a verb which has the subject me and the complement shops; in 15 drinking is a verb which has the subject Daddy and the complement coffee; in 16 eating is a verb which has the subject Nana and the complement what; in 17 want is a verb which has a null subject and the complement choc'ate; in 18 gone is a verb which has the subject Dolly and its complement is a null counterpart of where; in 19 watch is a verb which has a null subject and the complement te'vision; in 20 have is a verb which has the subject me and the complement more; 21 is a prepositional phrase in which the preposition in has the subject me and the complement with Daddy (and in turn Daddy is the complement of the preposition with); and in 23 open is a verb whose subject is null and whose complement is door.
+In relation to sentences 1-23, make the following assumptions.
+In 1 doing is a verb which has a null subject and the complement what; in 2 want is a verb which has a null subject and the complement bye-byes; in 3 go is a verb which has the subject Mummy and the complement shops; in 4 have is a verb which has the subject me and the complement yoghurt; in 5 doing is a verb which has the subject Daddy, and its complement is a null counterpart of what; in 6 think is a verb with a null subject and its complement is Teddy sleeping (with Teddy serving as the subject of the verb sleeping); in 7, having is a verb which has the subject me and the complement what; in 8 no is a negative particle which has the complement me have fish (assume that no is the kind of word which doesn't have a subject), and have is a verb which has the subject me and the complement fish; in 9 gone is a verb which has the subject Daddy and the complement where; in 10 gone is a verb which has a null subject and the complement office; in 11 want is a verb which has a null subject and the complement bickies; in 12 have is a verb which has the subject Teddy and the complement what; in 13 going is a verb which has a null subject and the complement where; in 14 go is a verb which has the subject me and the complement shops; in 15 drinking is a verb which has the subject Daddy and the complement coffee; in 16 eating is a verb which has the subject Nana and the complement what; in 17 want is a verb which has a null subject and the complement choc'ate; in 18 gone is a verb which has the subject Dolly and its complement is a null counterpart of where; in 19 watch is a verb which has a null subject and the complement te'vision; in 20 have is a verb which has the subject me and the complement more; 21 is a prepositional phrase in which the preposition in has the complement kitchen (assume that phrases don't have subjects); in 22 play is a verb which has the subject me and the complement with Daddy (and in turn Daddy is the complement of the preposition with); and in 23 open is a verb whose subject is null and whose complement is door.